 Each Keyphrase has a set of possible Responses.
-When the Bot determines the best-matching Keyphrase, it will randomly select one of its Responses.
+When the chatbot determines the best-matching Keyphrase, it will randomly select one of its Responses.

 Plug-ins are how you include specific or random information in your Responses.
 There is a wide variety of plug-ins which will be covered here, ranging from memories to parts of what was just said, to a random selection from a set of words.
 As an example, the Response "I like (animal)s" will appear as "I like eagles" or "I like horses".

 Want to try out what you just learned?
-You can create a new Bot by going to your Bot Workshop and clicking "Create New Bot".
-You Bot will start out with basic language skills from the Special Keyphrases (x-Keyphrases) that are created for you.
+You can create a new chatbot by going to your Chatbot Workshop and clicking "Create New Chatbot".
+You chatbot will start out with basic language skills from the Special Keyphrases (x-Keyphrases) that are created for you.
 These are central to any conversation.
 A good first step is to customize and add to the Responses associated with them.

-You will do all your work on your Bot in your Bot's Language Center, which appears as a link under your Bot's name in the Bot Workshop.
+You will do all your work on your chat in your chatbot's Language Center, which appears as a link under your chatbot's name in the Chatbot Workshop.
 Once you customize the Responses for the x-Keyphrases, then follow the tips above for creating your own!